We have been monitoring our DigitalOcean hosting test site since the beginning of 2018.

 Looking at storage prices, it’s not much better.

 They have a ton of other additional services.
-But each one of them is going to cost you a pretty penny.
+Each one of them is going to cost you a pretty penny.

 These are some steep prices, especially when you consider that many of our top-rated services go for $3 per month or less.

 You’re not just paying for basic hosting or bandwidth, here.
-So if you need that, this is probably a overkill.
+If you need that, this is probably an overkill.

-However, if you have a high-traffic site (or a few of them), this is what you want.
+Only if you have a high-traffic site (or a few of them), this would be something that you want.
 And need.

 … as long as you’re a developer.